duckietown/duckietown-lx/planning/README.md

 You will have to move manually the code in the `collision-checker` exercise to this one.
 You likely will have to copy the module in the directory `packages/` of that exercises to the directory `packages/` of this exercise.

 Note: This is a code-only exercise: you don't need the Duckiebot.

+This learning experience is provided by the Duckietown team.
+Visit us at the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.

+For guided setup instructions, lecture content, and more related to this LX, see the [Self Driving Cars with Duckietown course on EdX](https://learning.edx.org/course/course-v1:ETHx+DT-01x+3T2022/home).

 ## Grading challenges